 Eg. Je suis à la bourre, je devrais déjà être à l’école, meaning “I am running late, I was supposed to be at school.”

-If you enjoyed that article, you may enjoy reading more articles about the French language here.
+You can download a pdf version of the French slang printables below.
+And if you enjoyed that article, you may enjoy reading more articles about the French language here.
+A bientôt!